syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ## DocumentTabControlStyle

-Document state in DockingManager used the DocumentTabControl.
-To customize the Document in the DockingManager the `DocumentTabControlStyle` property is used by setting its TargetType as DocumentTabControl.
+Document state in DockingManager used the DocumentTabControl and its style can be customized using `DocumentTabControlStyle` with the TargetType as DocumentTabControl.

 {% highlight xaml %}